VMware SRM 5.8.1 Embedded Database refuses to uninstall

 UCS Manager errors due to Firmware Packages removal

-UCS Manager is showing 309 errors because a Firmware Packages have been deleted but the references in the Host Firmware Packages (HFP) still exist.
+UCS Manager is showing 309 warnings because a Firmware Packages have been deleted but the references in the Host Firmware Packages (HFP) still exist.

 ucs_errors